MY-Climate-Observatory/myco-data/CLIMATExGovernment/my-roadmap-single-use-plastic-2018-2030/README.md

 ### Purpose

 Conduct textual analysis on our national environmental policies to identify the actors within the policy implementation process, specifically "what was done to whom."
+However, such a goal has to be supported with more data.
+For now, we will be focusing on the preprocessing of the data into suitable corpus.
 ### Time Period of Creation

 This dataset is cleaned and organized from July 2020 - Present.